-WU's EQUIS and AACSB accreditations support the further development of partnerships with excellent universities worldwide (Università Bocconi, Erasmus University Rotterdam, HEC School of Management, INSEAD, Instituto de Empresa, University of Technology Sydney, etc.), and the periodic re-accreditation process encourages continuous quality improvement.
+WU's EQUIS accreditation supports the further development of partnerships with excellent universities worldwide (Università Bocconi, Erasmus University Rotterdam, HEC School of Management, INSEAD, Instituto de Empresa, University of Technology Sydney, etc.), and the periodic re-accreditation process encourages continuous quality improvement.
 WU is currently in close contact with almost 230 partner universities all over the world (a little over half of which are European universities).